angad14723/angad14723/README.md

 Here are some ideas to get you started:

 -->
-- Working on scaling complex projects.
+- Working on scaling complex Applications.
 - Proficient in Swift & Flutter.
 - 🌱 Learning AI/ML.
 - 👯 I’m looking to collaborate on youtube and github.